dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 Register the NSwag middleware to:

  * Generate the Swagger specification for the implemented web API.
-* Serve the Swagger UI to browse and test the web API
+ * Serve the Swagger UI to browse and test the web API.

 To use the [NSwag](https://github.com/RSuter/NSwag) ASP.NET Core middleware, install the [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/) NuGet package.
 This package contains the middleware to generate and serve the Swagger specification, Swagger UI (v2 and v3), and [ReDoc UI](https://github.com/Rebilly/ReDoc).